wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-network-deploy-multinic-arm-ps.md

 <properties
-   pageTitle="Deploy multi NIC VMs using PowerShell in Resource Manager | Windows Azure" description="Learn how to deploy multi NIC VMs using PowerShell in Resource Manager" services="virtual-network" documentationCenter="na"
+   pageTitle="Deploy multi NIC VMs using PowerShell in Resource Manager | Azure" description="Learn how to deploy multi NIC VMs using PowerShell in Resource Manager" services="virtual-network" documentationCenter="na"